amzyei/charlex-os/README.md

 ## License

-charleX OS uses the license in the [LICENSE](./LICENSE) file.
+Charlex WebOS uses the license in the [LICENSE](./LICENSE) file.

 ---

 ## Project overview

-charleX OS is a web-based simulation that looks and works like a real operating system.
+Charlex WebOS is a web-based simulation that looks and works like a real operating system.
 It gives an easy and nice interface like a normal OS.

 - **Source files:** The main code is in `app.py` and `window_manager.py`.
 They handle the main functions and window management.
 - **Templates:** The `templates/` directory has HTML files for the user interface.